-Daytona Beach Shores is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 4,389 people and two constituent neighborhoods, Daytona Beach Shores is the 290th largest community in Florida.
+Daytona Beach Shores is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
+With a population of 5,182 people and three constituent neighborhoods, Daytona Beach Shores is the 280th largest community in Florida.

 Daytona Beach Shores is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Daytona Beach Shores is English.
-Other important languages spoken here include French and Other Asian languages.
+Other important languages spoken here include Spanish and Other Asian languages.